Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

   - Standard and configurable claims verification
   - Caching (optional) of token, introspection and user info endpoint request

-  The plugin has been tested with several OpenID Connect capable providers such as:
+  The plugin has been tested with several OpenID Connect capable providers, such as:

   - [Auth0][auth0]
   - [Amazon AWS Cognito][cognito]